 However, this is a great time to start strengthening your pre-sleep routines.
 It’s also a good time to begin laying a foundation for healthy sleep habits if you haven’t already.

 If you are looking for ways to get your 2 month old or 3 month old baby sleeping better, our VIP Members Area is an awesome resource!
 It’s the sleep help resource that really grows with your child.
 When you join The Baby Sleep Site®’s VIP Members Area, you’ll have access to sleep tools designed for newborns through toddlers – and everything in between!
 Our VIP Members Area is packed with exclusive content and resources.
-This includes e-Books, assessments, detailed case studies, expert advice, peer support, and more.
-It actually costs less to join than buying products separately!
-As a VIP member, you’ll also enjoy chats with an expert sleep consultant and our “Ask the Author” feature!
+This includes e-books, assessments, detailed case studies, expert advice, peer support, and more.
+It actually costs less to join than to buy products separately!
+As a VIP member, you’ll also enjoy our “Ask the Author” feature getting answers to your pressing questions from a sleep consultant!

-For more help with your 2 month or 3 month old, you may be interested in these VIP Members Area-only resources:
+For more help with your 2 month or 3 month old, Check out these specific VIP Members Area-only resources:

 - Meet Caitlin Who Successfully Sleep Trained Her 3 Month Old